actions-marketplace-validations/mclenhard_mcp-evals/README.md

 # MCP Evals

-A Node.js package and GitHub Action for evaluating MCP (Model Context Protocol) tool implementations using LLM-based scoring.
-This helps ensure your MCP server's tools are working correctly and performing well.
+A Node.js package and GitHub Action for evaluating MCP (Model Context Protocol) tool implementations using LLM-based scoring, **with built-in observability support**.
+This helps ensure your MCP server's tools are working correctly, performing well, and are fully observable with integrated monitoring and metrics.

 ## Installation